-- Extensive involvement and oversight by county commissioners in administering the Partnership Accountability Training Hope (PATH) program, or other programs that move people to self-sufficiency. - Adequate funding for training displaced and unemployed workers to address the gap that exists between workers' skills and employers' needs. - The delivery of employment and training services by existing county-structured partnerships and labor market areas through the state's Workforce Investment System. - Increased funding for the Skilled Trades Training Fund. - The Legislature's appropriation of sufficient and sustaining funds for all workforce development activities, particularly the provision of employment and training services to welfare recipients.
+- extensive involvement and oversight by county commissioners in administering the Partnership Accountability Training Hope (PATH) program, or other programs that move people to self-sufficiency. - adequate funding for training displaced and unemployed workers to address the gap that exists between workers' skills and employers' needs. - delivery of employment and training services by existing county-structured partnerships and labor market areas through the state's Workforce Investment System. - increased funding for the skilled trades training, such as the GoProProgram. - sufficient and sustainable funds for all workforce development activities, particularly the provision of employment and training services to welfare recipients.